INTERVIEW BY MARKO SYRJALA AND ARTO LEHTINEN

-Bill Steer: Dan, I mean I’ve known Dan for a while because he played in a group that was on one of our U.S. tours and his drumming was superb.
-And so I made a mental note that whenever things went wrong with Daniel Erlandsson, this would be the guy and it worked out beautifully because he’s a really cool person as well.
+Bill Steer: Dan, I mean, I’ve known Dan for a while because he played in a group on one of our U.S. tours, and his drumming was superb.
+And so I made a mental note that whenever things went wrong with Daniel Erlandsson, this would be the guy, and it worked out beautifully because he’s a really cool person as well.
 Very well adjusted.
 So yeah, he blends in.
-He was a massive factor in the writing of the record as well, because if you’ve got somebody who’s that musical sitting behind the drums, whatever I did or wrote he just gets it right away.
-You don’t need to explain, “Oh it’s that kind of riff” or “It’s that kind of feel”.
+He was a massive factor in the writing of the record as well because if you’ve got somebody who’s that musical sitting behind the drums, whatever I did or wrote, he just gets it right away.
+You don’t need to explain, “Oh, it’s that kind of riff” or “It’s that kind of feel.”
 He’s just there already.
 So yeah, he’s contributed loads.
 With Ben, he came in a little later.
-He came in about January I think of this year.
-So he wasn’t on the record but we knew — you know, we knew we needed a second guitarist for live work and he was always the number one choice.
+He came in about January, I think of this year.
+So he wasn’t on the record, but we knew — you know, we knew we needed a second guitarist for live work, and he was always the number one choice.
 So that was quite easy to really.

-Metal-Rules.com: At which point you began to look for new band members to replace Michael and Daniel?
+Metal-Rules.com: At which point did you begin to look for new band members to replace Michael and Daniel?

-Bill Steer: In my mind we weren’t looking.
-I kind of decided on the drummer straight away and we didn’t have to think too carefully about the guitar player immediately because we were just making a record.
+Bill Steer: In my mind, we weren’t looking.
+I kind of decided on the drummer straight away, and we didn’t have to think too carefully about the guitar player immediately because we were just making a record.
 You know, so… it was the same as the old days as far as recording guitars.
 Yeah, it was quite simple.
-The hard bit was ignoring people because people constantly trying to tell us who we should have in the band.
-And if you go too far down that road you get very confused.
+The hard bit was ignoring people because people are constantly trying to tell us who we should have in the band.
+And if you go too far down that road, you get very confused.
 So we just kept it simple.
-Like we’re thinking about people we actually directly knew who we’d seen play and we knew were decent human beings.
-I think a lot of people were just thinking, you need to have a celebrity.
-You need to get somebody famous from an American band and I think it would have been a mistake to do that.
-You know, it would have be a logistical nightmare for start.
+Like we’re thinking about people we actually directly knew who we’d seen the play, and we knew we’re decent human beings.
+I think a lot of people were thinking; you need to have a celebrity.
+You need to get somebody famous from an American band, and I think it would have been a mistake to do that.
+You know, it would have been a logistical nightmare to start.
 And then the other thing is you’re back to the same problem we had with Arch Enemy where there’s a priority somewhere else.

-Bill Steer: I suppose it is doing great because it’s a bigger industry than it ever was but maybe there are just too many bands fighting over a limited audience, but otherwise it’s very hard to compare because the whole thing is so much bigger now.
+Bill Steer: I suppose it is doing great because it’s a bigger industry than it ever was, but maybe there are just too many bands fighting over a limited audience, but otherwise, it’s very hard to compare because the whole thing is so much bigger now.
 You know that’s very underground when you look back at like 1990 or ’91.
 It was a small group of people.
-In every country they were keeping the thing going.
-Extreme metal now is not really — it’s not really dangerous anymore.
+In every country, they were keeping the thing going.
+Extreme metal now is not really — it’s not dangerous anymore.
 It’s not underground.

 Metal-Rules.com: You are not able to shock the people anymore.

 Bill Steer: Yeah.
 And you know, that’s just natural.
 Every form of music’s had it.
 Look at Punk rock.
 That was frightening in the late-70s.
 Now it’s just cuddly.
-You know?
+Do you know?

 Metal-Rules.com: Do you need to find a new way to impress the people, your older fans who still listen to the stuff?
-So do you think that you have to make a true killer riffs and try to impress them to get into the new stuff as well?
+So do you think you have to make a true killer riff and try to impress them to get into the new stuff?

-Bill Steer: Well, I don’t think about the age group that we’re attracting, because I mean that’s like too much analysis for my liking.
+Bill Steer: Well, I don’t think about the age group that we’re attracting because I mean that’s like too much analysis for my liking.
 They certainly — it’s like market research.
-You’re trying to figure out what your audience is and what they want from you and I don’t like to think that way.
-The other thing is it seems like it’s a pretty wide spread of ages.
+You’re trying to figure out your audience and what they want from you, and I don’t like to think that way.
+The other thing is it seems like it’s pretty widespread of ages.
 Because when we came back to do the reunion festivals.
-You know, there’s a whole series of those little festivals; ;ike the front rows of every crowd were basically very young people…people are far too young to have ever seen this originally, so that was very interesting.
+You know, there’s a whole series of those little festivals, like the front rows of every crowd was basically very young people…people are far too young to have ever seen this originally, so that was very interesting.

-Metal-Rules.com: One thing which has changed from the ’90s is the fact that people don’t buy albums like they used to.
+Metal-Rules.com: One thing that has changed from the ’90s is that people don’t buy albums like they used to.
 What do you think about that?

-Bill Steer: Well I mean, I don’t think many people buy albums……in general.
-We don’t really care, we’re making the album more as a statement and obviously if you have a new record it’s a way of declaring your serious about playing shows and you’re not just going out there – I don’t know, like a pantomime, mopping up a bit of spare cash.
-So yeah, the record is mostly done for us and for the handful of people that really care and luckily for us it’s done well.
+Bill Steer: Well, I mean, I don’t think many people buy albums……in general.
+We don’t really care, we’re making the album more as a statement, and obviously, if you have a new record, it’s a way of declaring you serious about playing shows.
+You’re not just going out there – I don’t know, like a pantomime, mopping up a bit of spare cash.
+So yeah, the record is mostly done for us and for the handful of people that really care, and luckily for us, it’s done well.
 It’s been far better than anyone would have expected.
-I mean the label have recovered their costs already.
+I mean, the label have recovered their costs already.
 So they’re happy.
 I’m surprised.

-Metal-Rules.com: That’s great to hear and in addition there’s great re-issues of all Carcass albums, both vinyl and CD versions out there.
+Metal-Rules.com: That’s great to hear, and besides, there are great re-issues of all Carcass albums, both vinyl and CD versions out there.

 Bill Steer: I heard about it.
 I haven’t seen any…

-Metal-Rules.com: Another thing what has changed a lot is that now you’re able to play in many new territories which were just impossible to do back in the day.
+Metal-Rules.com: Another thing that has changed a lot is that now you can play in many new territories, which were just impossible to do back in the day.
 For example, you never played in Finland back then?

 Bill Steer: I know.
 It’s crazy when you think about it now.